eMapR/TimeSync-Plus/README.md

 }
 ```

-The keys in the "displayTable" are names that will correspond to a field name in a CSV file and the values will be the selectable values for that field.
-When 'displayTable' keys match 'eventTable' values they will be display in the application as  attribution buttons.
-There are some special key value pairs that allow a text box to be available as an attribution style.
-Those pairs are "'Comment': [''],  Event_Year': [''], and 'Event_Name': ['']" .
-These key pairs can be removed from the config.txt file if a text box is not need.
+There are keys and values in the config file.
+Keys and the elements in front of ":" and values are the elements in brackets.
+For example, "Valid_name" is a key and 'Smith' is one of the value assocatied with that key.
+A key value that is defined in both the "displayTable" and "eventTable" will be display in the application as a button with its values as choices for attribution.

 ## Step 9: Create Database(s) from geojson(s) (Python 2.7 required)
 - Open a terminal or command prompt.